top of page

 • When there is overwhelming stress during times of transitions

-Therapy for Emotional Eating
+Therapy for Disordered Eating

-Emotional eating is an external solution in response to intolerable feelings, like anxiety, loneliness, shame, anger etc.
+Disordered eating is an external solution in response to intolerable feelings, like anxiety, loneliness, shame, anger etc.

 I will help you develop strategies that will enable you to contain and accept your negative feelings and cope more effectively with stress, through the implementation of Dialectical Behavior Therapy and cognitive-based mindfulness techniques, combined with a psychodynamic approach to help transform the long-standing patterns of thinking and feeling.